Nasarul/Oracle-11g/README.md

 BEGIN
             INSERT INTO dml_log_trig_table
-            (USER_NAME,DML_DATE, DML_TYPE)
+            (USER_NAME, DML_DATE, DML_TYPE)
             VALUES (USER,SYSDATE,'DELETE');
 END;
 /

---To see triger activities:
+--To see trigger activities:
-SELECT * FROM [triger name];
+SELECT * FROM [trigger name];
 SELECT * FROM dml_log_trig_table;

---To see all elements of the triger:
+--To see all elements of the trigger:
 SELECT * FROM USER_TRIGGERS;

---To see triger table's fields:
+--To see trigger table's fields:
 DESC user_triggers;

 --